Required Licenses

 Insurance Requirements

-- Workers’ Compensation Insurance: Required if you employ staff.
-This covers medical expenses and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required for businesses with employees, this insurance covers medical costs and lost wages for workers injured on the job.
+The state typically mandates specific coverage limits.

 Training Certifications